 Travelling Through the Unexpected inscribes the arc of a life’s journey with poignant glimpses along the way.
 While she employs a variety of poetic forms, her dexterity with images and succinctness particularly demonstrate Arden’s mastery of Japanese brief forms.
 It’s a world of random moments, pathos and acute observation where desiccated leaves whisper in a soft gossiping, rain slaps the glass / trickling summer dust / to a map of winter, wind scoops / the hollow of the letter box / slides under the door, a water jug on a train tilts against the horizon, a dying sister is commemorated Her hair…the colour of poured tea, the chirping of small birds pricks the air, a lake brimming like an eyeful of tears.
 This is Lynette Arden’s first full collection.
 The wait has been worth it.’ – Rob Walker

 ‘Lynette Arden’s competence and understanding of Japanese poetic genres are evident in her free verse too.
 Concise expression, clear imagery and a sense of the immediate are hallmarks of this collection.
 Individualism and independent thinking are apparent, balanced by a respect for history and deep regard for the natural world.
 Compassionate awareness of the lives of animals, both domesticated and untamed, bring an appealing dimension to her writing.
 The collection is expertly but unobtrusively sequenced in a way that invites the reader to keep turning pages: explore something new.’ – Beverley George

-Available through Ginninderra Press and online bookstores as a paperback and e-book.
+Available through online bookstores as a paperback.